 Monographs are purchased in the fields and depths appropriate to the current curriculum, research, and public services requirements of UAF campuses and UAF-CTC.
+Both print and electronic versions are acquired.

 Purchase suggestions from library and academic faculty, staff, administration, and students are an important means of identifying monographic materials for acquisition.
 Purchase suggestions are essential for those items not covered by selectors.
 Faculty members are encouraged to discuss their needs with the Collection Development Officer.
 All purchase suggestions will be considered if appropriate for current or anticipated curriculum, research, or service requirements, and within the limits of the current budget.
 Notifications will be sent to those who so request, when the book has been received and cataloged.